atomisticnet/MeLting/README.md

 * Melting temperature prediction of binary ionic materials using a direct supervised learning approach;
 * Melting temperature prediction of binary ionic materials using a combination of supervised and unsupervised learning approaches.

-## Usage

-Data files include melting temperature values, Materials Project identifiers (mp-id's) of the selected structures and all materials features used.
-Compound features are obtained directly from the Materials Project, when available, or through our own DFT calculations.

-The presented work is applicable to binary materials only but simple engineering should lead these models to be applied to more complex (and simpler) compositions as well.

 ## References

 If you make use of this code, please cite the MeLting reference publication